ninosalonen/steampost/README.md

 - `EMAIL`
 - `EMAIL_PASSWORD` (For gmail, this uses an app password, more at: https://support.google.com/accounts/answer/185833)

 2. Make sure you have the right `service` set in the `config.json` file.
-For ex. `"service": "gmail"`
+For ex. `"service": "gmail"`.

 ## Troubleshooting